Optimal order placement in limit order markets: The order placement problem

-Consider a trader who has a mandate to buy $S$ shares of a stock within a (short) time interval $[0,T]$.
-The deadline $T$ may be a fixed time horizon (e.g. 1 minute) or a stopping time (e.g. triggered by price changes or trading volume dynamics).
-To gain queue priority, the trader can immediately submit $K$ limit orders of sizes $L_k$ to multiple exchanges $k=1,\dots,K$ and also market orders for $M$ shares.
-The trader's {\it order placement} decision is thus summarized by a vector $X~\eqdef~(M,L_1,\dots,L_K)\in\mathbb{R}^{K+1}_+$ of order sizes whose components are non-negative (only buy orders are allowed).
-Our objective is to define a meaningful framework in which the trader may choose between various possibilities for this order placement decision, for example between sending an order to a single exchange or splitting it in some proportion across $K$ exchanges.
+Consider a trader who needs to buy $S$ shares of a stock within a short time interval $[0,T]$.
+The deadline $T$ may be a fixed time horizon such as 1 minute, or a random stopping time, for instance triggered by price changes or cumulative trading volume.
+The execution target $S$ is assumed to be relatively small - it is a slice of the daily trade that the trader expects to fill during $[0,T]$.
+Nevertheless, this slice $S$ is usually larger than a single trading lot because limit orders may have to queue for execution for several seconds or even minutes.
+Our objective is to define a meaningful framework in which the trader can compare alternative approaches to executing this trade slice $S$, for example choose between sending a limit order to a single exchange, splitting it in some proportion across $K$ exchanges or using a combination of market and limit orders.
+We assume the following two-step execution strategy - at time 0 the trader may submit $K$ limit orders for $L_k\geq 0$ shares to exchanges $k=1,\dots,K$ and also market orders for $M\geq 0$ shares.